ethanwhite/nescent-sabbatical-proposal/proposal.md

-In combination with further improvements to the software in general (e.g., an improved testing framework with continuous integration and better documentation) addressing these goals will result in a key tool for immediately supporting evolutionary and eco-evolutionary synthesis, while broader initiatives (e.g., Parr et al. 2012, DataONE) work towards developing more complex and inclusive solutions.
+In combination with further improvements to the software in general (e.g., an improved testing framework with continuous integration and better documentation) addressing these goals will result in a key tool for immediately supporting evolutionary and eco-evolutionary synthesis using published data in the existing format, while broader initiatives (e.g., Parr et al. 2012, DataONE) work towards developing more complex and inclusive solutions based on new standards and infrastructure for data publication.

 Proposed Activities
 -------------------